 Please note: the talent review process is independent of the recurring Impact Review process (more here).

-The talent review process is performed in the first month of each fiscal quarter (February, May, August, November).
-Individuals who, at time of review, have been in their current band for a minimum of 4 quarters will be considered for promotion.
+The talent review and calibration process is performed bi-annually (~April and ~October).
+Individuals who, at time of review, have been in their current band for a minimum of 4 quarters (1 year) will be considered for promotion.
 All ICs will be discussed and calibrated amongst the leadership team.

 Prior to the calibration meeting (meeting with CE VP, Directors, and Managers of a relevant sub-team to determine promotions and calibrate around each level) each Manager should evaluate ICs reporting to them using the level descriptions from the career ladder in Lattice.
 For each, they will make the determination whether the IC is meeting/exceeding/struggling-to-meet the expectations of their given level.
 Managers should prepare a short statement to justify their determination, which they will share during the calibration meeting.
 If they believe the IC to be performing at a higher level, they should also ensure that the IC is meeting the expectations for that higher level, and be prepared to present evidence of such.